 Regarding weight capacity, heavier-duty hangers may support even the heaviest of winter coats.
 Look for features such as wider shoulders to help avoid pressure points at the tops of shoulders or between seams.
 Additionally, for those hanging slippery silks or satins, look for features like velvet flocking or padding to help hold fabrics in place and prevent slipping or slumping.

-Although plastic hangers can come with these features, they may not be as robust as their metal counterparts.
+Plastic hangers can come with these features, but they may not be as robust as their metal counterparts.
 Steel coat hangers often have a much longer lifespan than plastic models and tend to retain their shape better over time.
 Steel models also provide more strength when handling heavier winterwear items that are occasionally too bulky for plastic models.
 If aesthetics are a factor, plastic hangers may offer more color options and tend to have a smoother finish that matches existing decor better than steel models.

 Ultimately, finding the right heavy-duty coat hangers requires careful consideration of overall quality and design based on your needs.
 In some cases, finding the right combination of materials and protective features could make all the difference regarding proper clothing care and organization.
-With that in mind, let’s examine two of the most popular materials for making heavy-duty coat hangers – sturdy steel and strong plastic – to see which one suits your needs better.
+With that in mind, let’s examine two of the most popular materials for making heavy-duty coat hangers – sturdy steel and strong plastic – to see which suits your needs better.